-Holy Angels Catholic Church has begun its long awaited campaign to replace its church building at 28th and Martin Luther King Streets in Indianapolis.
-The campaign is entitled “Building the Church with Living Stones,” and began at the parish’s feast day celebration on October 5, 2014.
+Holy Angels Catholic Church began its long awaited campaign to replace its church building at 28th and Martin Luther King Streets in Indianapolis, at the parish’s feast day celebration on October 5, 2014.
+The campaign is entitled “Building the Church with Living Stones”

 We are working with consultant Dr. Herman Norman, of Generis Church Fundraising Consultants, who supported our campaign to build Holy Angels Catholic School in the 1990s.
-The internal component commenced pledging and giving in January, 2015, and is expected to last 3 years.
+The internal component commenced pledging and giving in January, 2015, and is soon to conclude its initial goal.

 On MLK Sunday, January 17, 2016, Holy Angels parish gathered to celebrate our spiritual and financial progress toward building a new Holy Angels Catholic Church to serve the area surrounding the MLK Corridor on the